 4) If you do not provide VSU with a specific telephone number where you can be reached in the event of an emergency, then what information is automatically placed into the system by VSU?

 For students, the telephone number listed in their records as their local, mailing, or permanent telephone number is uploaded into the system in addition to a given specific campus alert number.
 For faculty and staff, the office telephone number as listed within Human Resources will be automatically uploaded into the mass campus notification system.

 5) What is the "primary number" in the mass notification system?

 The primary number is the one most likely to reach you when you are on VSU property.
 For most people, this will be a cellular number.

-The telephone number reflected on your caller identification will be 229-888-998-0048.
+The telephone number reflected on your caller identification will be 888-998-0048.
 You should program this number into your telephone so it will immediately recognize it as an urgent call.

-The "from" address will reflect the following: Valdosta State Campus Alert [email@example.com].
-Please set your spam filters to allow mail from this address.
+7) What email address will be reflected when a campus emergency alert warning is issued?The "from" address will reflect the following: Valdosta State Campus Alert [email@example.com].
+Please set your spam filters to allow mail from this address

-No, mass notification system utilizes proprietary algorithms designed to maximize the available local switch network for best success of delivery.
-However, because VSU’s incoming line capacity is limited, calls to VSU’s may experience a slight delay as compared to those made on a cellular or home telephones.
+No, the mass notification system utilizes proprietary algorithms designed to maximize the available local switch network for best success of delivery.
+However, because VSU’s incoming line capacity is limited, calls to VSU may experience a slight delay as compared to those made on a cellular or home telephones.
 Lines reserved for outgoing calls are not impacted by the incoming emergency warning calls.

 Take the warning very seriously as the campus alert system will only be used when there is an immediate threat.
 Follow the instructions provided and take immediate action.
-Never attempt to go past barricaded
+Never attempt to go past barricaded areas.

-It is imperative to keep telephone lines open during an emergency situation.
+11) After a warning is issued, how can I find out more details?It is imperative to keep telephone lines open during an emergency situation.
 As soon as additional information is available, it will be reflected on the VSU’s home Web page (http://www.valdosta.edu.)